 Service number 355347, and formerly 2884 of the Montgomeryshire Yeomanry.
 Killed in action 31st October 1917 aged 33.
 Buried at Beersheba War Cemetery.
 His headstone reads “Peace, perfect peace”.
 Married Catherine Davies in early 1915, and lived at the Wildings, Sweeney Mountain where he had been an agricultural labourer.
 She was awarded a weekly pension of 20 shillings for her and their son David William Lewis (1915 – 1998), and remarried to Edward Pugh in 1919 whose surname also shows on the CWGC records.

 He was baptised on 25th September 1898 at Moreton Church by the Reverend Garnett-Botfield, and was the son of John and Elizabeth Ann Ellison.
-At the time John Ellison was a schoolmaster and lived at School House, Moreton until at least 1911 with his sister Kate.
+At the time John Ellison was a schoolmaster they lived at School House, Moreton until at least 1911 – that year’s census records both parents, Robert and his twin sister Kate.
+They had older siblings Douglas and Percy.
 His parents later moved to Tower View, Gobowen which is the address on the military records.
 His service number was 116042 in the 6th Battallion Machine Gun Corps (Infantry), he had also served in the Shropshire Light Infantry as 33816.
 He was killed in action on 21st March 1918 aged 19 and his effects sent to his father.
 He is buried in Queant Road Cemetery, Pas-de-Calais, France.

 Service number 41143 of Ash Cottage, Crickheath.
-Born in 1898, son of Emily Maria Lloyd, stepfather David Robert Lloyd – Tom’s former surname was Mitchell.
-Died of wounds on 18th April 1918.
+Born in Moreton in 1898, son of Emily Maria Lloyd, stepfather David Robert Lloyd – Tom’s former surname was Mitchell.
+(Some records show Arkell) Enlisted Shrewsbury and also served in the Kings Shropshire Light Infantry with number 27257.
+Died of wounds on 18th April 1918, aged 20.
 Buried at Gorre British and Indian Cemetery, Pas-de-Calais, France.

 Lived at Pear Tree Cottage, Crickheath.
-The nearest match is Private Albert Edward Higgins, 15th Battalion Welsh Regiment.
-He was born in Welshpool in 1897 and killed in action on 4th September 1918.
+The nearest match on the records is Private Albert Edward Higgins, 15th Battalion Welsh Regiment.
+He was born in Welshpool in 1897, the son of David and Catherine Higgins.
+He was killed in action on 4th September 1918.
 Service number 56983 and also 3023 for the 1st Batallion Montgomeryshire Yeomanry.
 With no known grave, commemorated on the Vis-En-Artois memorial, Pas-de-Calais, France and on the Morton War Memorial.

 Private Arthur Jones, 5th Kings Shropshire Light Infantry